occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 and it's probably good-enough for most scenarios.
 If high throughput, low CPU and memory-consumption is critical then consider using
 [reactive subscription](#reactive-subscriptions) instead.
 Reactive subscriptions are also better suited if you want to work with streaming data.

-All blocking subscriptions implements the `org.occurrent.subscription.api.blocking.BlockingSubscription` interface.
+All blocking subscriptions implements the `org.occurrent.subscription.api.blocking.SubscriptionModel` interface.
 This interface provide means to subscribe to new events from an `EventStore` as they are written.
 For example:

 {% capture java %}